TheKrishna247/Cardiovascular-Disease-predictor-/README.md

 ## Features Used

-All 11 features are used directly — age (in years), gender, height, weight, ap_hi, ap_lo, cholesterol, gluc, smoke, alco, active.
+All 11 features are used directly — age (in years), gender, height, weight, sys_pressure, dia_pressure, cholesterol, gluc, smoke, alco, active.

 ## Technologies